A strong broadband 21 cm cosmological signal from dark matter spin-flip interactions: Method and results

 \item We will assume for simplicity that the astrophysical processes from cosmic dawn, namely Ly-$\alpha$ photons and $X$-ray heating of the gas, are only relevant at redshifts $z\lesssim 15$, and we will set $x_\alpha = 0$ at higher redshifts.
-Our predictions of the absorption signal will be limited to the redshift range $15 \lesssim z \lesssim 1000$, or 21 cm frequencies between $1.4$ and $89$~MHz, to avoid complications of modelling the uncertain astrophysics of the cosmic dawn.

-\item After solving the temperature evolution equations, and with knowledge of the coupling coefficients of the spin temperature, we can solve for the spin temperature and brightness temperature over the redshift range of interest. \end{enumerate}
+Our predictions of the absorption signal will be limited to the redshift range $15 \lesssim z \lesssim 1000$, or 21 cm frequencies between $1.4$ and $89$~MHz, to avoid complications of modelling the uncertain astrophysics of the cosmic dawn. \item After solving the temperature evolution equations, and with knowledge of the coupling coefficients of the spin temperature, we solve for the spin temperature and brightness temperature over the redshift range of interest. \end{enumerate}

 Since strong absorption signals are a generic feature of our model, as a benchmark, we focus our analysis on the region of parameter space of $f$, $\alpha_e \alpha_\chi$ and $m_\chi$ which lead to a differential brightness temperature $\delta T_b (z=17) \simeq - 500$ mK ($T_s(z=17) = 3.32$~K), consistent with the magnitude of the signal claimed by the EDGES collaboration at this redshift.
-In our numerical scan, we allow for some flexibility in this constraint, by relaxing the requirement to $-400$~mK~$\lesssim\delta T_b (z=17)\lesssim$~-600~mK $(2.7~\textrm{K} \lesssim T_s(z=17) \lesssim 3.9~\textrm{K})$.
+In our numerical scan, we allow for some flexibility in this constraint, by relaxing the requirement to $-600$~mK~$\lesssim\delta T_b (z=17)\lesssim$~-400~mK $(2.7~\textrm{K} \lesssim T_s(z=17) \lesssim 3.9~\textrm{K})$.
 We reiterate that our goal is not to explain the EDGES signal, but rather, this point is a useful place to ``pin'' our predicted absorption spectrum, without making additional demands on the shape of the absorption signal.

 The result of a numerical scan, using the procedure outlined above, yields the parameter space of interest, which is shown in fig.~\ref{fig:parameterspaceplot}.
 In each panel of the figure we show, for different values of $f = 1, 0.1, 0.01, 0.001$ (the dark matter density fraction made up by our dark matter candidate), the allowed values of the coupling product $\alpha_e \alpha_\chi$ and the dark matter mass $m_\chi$ that lead to a predicted value of $\delta T_b(z=17)$ between -400 mK and -600 mK.
 For each value of $f$, we find three distinct categories of solutions which are shown in different colors in the figure -- 1) strong coupling (green), 2) weak coupling (magenta), and 3) intermediate coupling (blue).